-Some tickets, like parking citations, are considered non-moving violations since the car was not in motion at the time of the incident.
-Moving violations are actions for which you can be cited while you are driving your car.
+Some citations, like parking tickets, are considered non-moving violations since the car was not in motion at the time of the incident.
+Moving violations are actions for which you can be cited while you are operating your vehicle.
 Some of the most common tickets for moving violations include:

 - Running a red light/stop sign: Because this traffic citation makes the road more dangerous for everyone, a failure to stop ticket usually comes with a pretty hefty fine.
 Penalties vary by state and other factors, like whether or not you caused an accident.

-- Driving under the influence (DUI)/driving while intoxicated (DWI): This traffic citation comes with serious penalties, from a sizable fine to license suspension and jail time.
-This ticket will likely appear on your record for at least three years.
-However, in certain states it could remain on your record for up to 10 years, which means you may pay much more for auto insurance.
+- Driving under the influence (DUI)/driving while intoxicated (DWI): This traffic citation comes with serious penalties, from a sizable fine to license suspension and extensive jail time.
+This ticket will likely appear on your motor vehicle record for at least three years.
+However, in certain states, it could remain on your record for up to 10 years, which means you may pay much more for auto insurance for the next decade.

-When you are pulled over by an officer and issued a citation, the officer will explain the accusation against you.
+When you are pulled over by a law enforcement officer and issued a citation, the officer will typically explain the accusation against you.
 In the case of a speeding ticket, for example, the officer may have captured your speed on a handheld speed gun.

-Once the officer explains why they believe you committed an infraction, you will accept the ticket.
-This does not mean you are admitting guilt but are agreeing to pay the ticket or appear in court to dispute it.
+Once the officer explains why they believe you committed an infraction, you will be handed the ticket.
+This does not mean you are admitting guilt, but are agreeing to pay the ticket or appear in court to dispute it.

 What to do if you get a citation or speeding ticket

-If you are pulled over for speeding or another moving violation, knowing how to react is important.
+If you are pulled over for speeding or another moving violation, knowing how to react to law enforcement is important.

 Be calm and courteous: If the officer asks you questions, answer politely and provide your side of the story.
 The officer may have proof of your speed or other violation, so denying that you committed the act may not be the best course of action.

 Find out what you need to do next: In some cases, you will need to appear in court.
 You might have a court date if you are issued a citation for excessive speed, ticketed for reckless driving or involved in a traffic accident, for example.
-It is extremely important that you are clear about what you need to do following your citation.
-A failure to appear in court can mean a misdemeanor, a substantial fine or even jail time.
-Even paying your fine late might mean you need to pay more money to resolve the citation.
+It is extremely important that you are clear about what actions you need to take following your citation.
+A failure to appear in court can lead to a misdemeanor filed against you, a substantial fine or even jail time.
+Even paying your fine late might mean you need to pay additional funds (a penalty) to resolve the citation.

 Make notes about everything you can remember: Include the date and time, surroundings, if there were any posted speed limit signs that may have been obstructed, etc. Doing this shortly after the citation when the details are fresh in your mind can be helpful.